sakirschner/slb-api/README.md

 However, most of the endpoints require an access token, so in order to properly use the api you must follow these steps.
 - ### Create a superuser
-    - A superuser will have permission for all the acpabilities of the API.
+    - A superuser will have permission for all the capabilities of the API.
 This will also give you access to the admin portal which is described below.
         <br><br>
         ```
         docker-compose run --rm app sh -c "python manage.py createsuperuser"